-Find answers to common questions about lesions below.
+Find answers to common questions about MS lesions below.

 Lesions are evidence of nerve cell damage in your brain or spinal cord.
 They can grow larger and new lesions can develop over time.
 Finding and treating them early may help reduce the size and number of lesions.

-Depending on the location of lesions, they can lead to various symptoms.
+Depending on the location of lesions, they can lead to various MS symptoms.
 For example, lesions on the spinal cord may cause sensory or motor challenges.
-Lesions in the front of the brain may cause weakness or numbness.
+MS brain lesion symptoms may include weakness or numbness.
 Lesions on the back part of the brain may cause issues with balance and coordination.

-Let your healthcare provider know if you experience any symptoms that may indicate you have lesions, and discuss the best practice of managing them.
+Let your healthcare provider know if you experience any symptoms that may indicate you have lesions, and discuss the best practice for managing them.